Best Michigan Online Sports Betting Apps

 The online launch in January 2021 marked the endpoint of a process that began in December 2019.
 Gov. Gretchen Whitmer signed into law two bills, S4916 and H4311, which legalized sports betting both online and in casinos.
 Incidentally, the two bills also legalized internet poker, online casino games, and online fantasy sports.

-In short, Michigan is quite the destination for placing a bet now.
-By coming to this page, you have found the premier source for news and information about sports betting in the Great Lakes State.
+In short, MI is quite the destination for placing a bet now.
+By coming to this page, you have found the premier source for news and information about sports betting in Michigan.
 We also have excellent bonus offers that, in some cases, cannot be found elsewhere.
-So, read on and find out all the wonderful things happening in Michigan sports betting.
+So, read on and find out all the wonderful things happening in Michigan sports betting online.

 Michigan holds the distinction as the state with the highest number of new sportsbooks to launch on the first day of service.
-Multiple MI betting apps debuted in January 2021.
+Multiple MI betting apps debuted in January 2021, including the following sportsbooks:

 Caesars Sportsbook App

 Caesars Sportsbook is the sportsbook brand for one of the largest casino companies in the world.
-Its foray into Michigan is in cooperation with the Grand Traverse Bay Band of Ottawa and Chippewa Indians as a benefit of its purchase of William Hill.
+Its foray into Michigan comes through a partnership with the Sault Ste.
+Marie Tribe of Chippewa Indians, following Caesars’ acquisition of WynnBET’s Michigan iGaming operations in 2024.
+The brand previously integrated William Hill’s sportsbook, but Caesars Sports now operates fully under its own brand name.

 Caesars Sports is an average sportsbook in its execution and presentation.
 It's not flashy, but it gets the job done reliably.
 It is also fully integrated with both the Caesars Online Casino and WSOP Online.
 So, if you want a one-stop-shop with no frills, Caesars Sportsbook might be the pick for you.